It is 2016, and this year the landscape of visual marketing seems to be changing more than ever before. It isn’t about content of all forms anymore.

 The game has shifted to a new playing field, and visuals are on top.

-First let’s quickly list some visual marketing tools… because I love tools!
+First let’s quickly list some visual marketing and image creation tools… because I love tools!
 These apps will help you scale and analyze visual marketing for you to shape your own strategy!

 These are not-so-obvious visual marketing tools you should start using!